 Credit Scores Versus Mortgage Rates

-- This is because Fannie Mae and Freddie Mac are not insured by government entities like HUD, VA, or USDA.
+- This is because Fannie Mae and Freddie Mac are not insured by government entities like HUD, VA, or USDA

 - To get the best conventional interest rates on Conventional Loans, borrowers would need 740 credit scores and at least 20% down payment

 - Minimum credit scores required to qualify for Conventional Loans is 620 FICO

 - VA Loans do not require any money down on a home purchase